GFC has Returned to Online Only Sunday Services.

 You are also welcome to mail your checks to Grace Fellowship Church, 2314 South Greenwood Drive.
 Johnson City, TN 37604.

-During this season of social distancing we’re offering online groups to stay connected and grow in faith together!
+During this season of social distancing we’re offering small groups onsite, and online groups to stay connected and grow in faith together!

-If you’re interested in joining an online group visit gfcnow.com/onlinegroup fill in the form, and we will follow up with you.
+If you’re interested in joining or starting an online community group visit gfcnow.com/onlinegroup fill in the form, and we will follow up with you!

 A Greater Story